Overview of Counseling Programs

 The School of Education has excellent partnerships with school sites, districts, and educational agencies across the great L.A. area and places candidates in sites to meet program requirements.
 The following lists the total number of fieldwork hours for each program.
 The fieldwork administrator works directly with candidates in placements, support, and documentation.

-• MA in Guidance and Counseling – 200 hours
+• MA in College Counseling and Student Affairs – 300 hours

 • MA in School Counseling with PPS Credential – 800 hours (No fieldwork in Summer as schools are closed.)